OfficeDev/Microsoft-Teams-Samples/samples/bot-join-team-using-qr-code/nodejs/Readme.md

 **Manually update the manifest.json**
 - Edit the `manifest.json` contained in the  `appPackage/` folder to replace with your MicrosoftAppId (that was created in previous step while doing AAD app registration and is the same value of MicrosoftAppId in `.env` file) *everywhere* you see the place holder string `{{Microsoft-App-Id}}` (depending on the scenario the Microsoft App Id may occur multiple times in the `manifest.json`)

-- Also, update {{domain-name}} in your manifest `validDomains` section with your app domain like ngrok domain `1234.ngrok-free.app` excluding http/https.
+- Also, update {{domain-name}} in your manifest `validDomains` section with your app domain like ngrok domain `1234.ngrok-free.app` or dev tunnels domain `12345.devtunnels.ms` excluding http/https.

 - Zip up the contents of the `appPackage/` folder to create a `manifest.zip`